 Why Should Veterans go Into the STEM Field?

 A job in the STEM field guarantees job security and a consistently higher paycheck.
-Many times, veterans’ military career has prepared them for a job in the Science, Technology, Engineering, or Math fields.
-However, not many veterans (or civilians for that matter) are exploring STEM opportunities at the rate that the STEM industries are growing.
-This fact led to a 2016 report from The US News & World Report discussing the fact that the US will soon have to rely on foreigners to fill the demand for STEM jobs in the US.
-(For this reason, we have researched the most military friendly engineering programs out there.)
+Many times, a veterans’ military career has prepared them for a job in the Science, Technology, Engineering, or Math fields.
+However, not as many veterans (or civilians for that matter) are exploring STEM opportunities at the rate that the STEM industries are growing.

 GI Bill Extension?

 The VA launched the Edith Nourse Rodgers STEM Scholarship Program for students training in high demand STEM fields.
 This program will provide up to nine months of additional Post 9/11 GI Bill benefits with a maximum of $30,000.
 This is because many STEM degree programs are longer than a typical program might be because of different mandatory internships throughout the degree program.